hys-tan/SPM---python/README.md

 <h1 align="center"> Python project </h1>

-Project in progress, feel free to collaborate or help us
+This project aims to organize and manage documents in tables, and will also allow you to add 'clients' through a form.
+The data will be stored locally., feel free to collaborate or help us.